The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 Do I eat the peppercorns?

 Yes you can!
 That’s the “fun” when eating chicken adobo…but if you don’t like that kind of heat then you can leave them aside, or use ground black pepper instead.
-Even my non-Filipino husband really likes biting into the peppercorns.
+Even my non-Filipino family members really likes biting into the peppercorns.

 Can I use chicken breast instead of thighs or drumsticks?